7not-nico/Scripts/annas-archive-search/README.md

 Run: `ruby annas-archive-search/annas_search.rb 'search term'` or `ruby annas-archive-search/annas_direct_search.rb 'search term'`

-Both display a list, prompt for selection, and open default browser to the book's page for manual download.
+Both display a list, prompt for selection, and open Brave browser to the book's page for manual download.

 ## Fixes and Changes